AutiHero: Engaging Parents in Creating Personalized, Multi-path Social Narratives for Autistic Children: Results

-These categorizations illustrate what parents focused on; we next look at how they derived such target behaviors in practice.
-They reported that, beyond reinforcing general desirable behaviors (\eg{}, getting along well with siblings--P9~[relationship]), they often tailored stories to their child's immediate experiences.
-These included specific past incidents (\eg{}, peeing in the bathwater--P12~[hygiene]) as well as anticipated future events (\eg{}, attending a wedding--P1~[interpersonal norms]).
-This indicates that parents used \sysname{} not only to convey abstract norms but also to address concrete, situational needs that arose in daily life.
+In debriefing, we asked parents how they derived such target behaviors.
+Parents reported that, beyond reinforcing general desirable behaviors (\eg{}, getting along well with siblings--P9~[relationship]), they often tailored stories to their child's immediate experiences.
+These included specific past incidents (\eg{}, peeing in the bathwater--P12~[hygiene]) and anticipated future events (\eg{}, attending a wedding--P1~[interpersonal norms]).
+This indicates that parents used \sysname{} not only to convey general norms but also to address concrete, situational needs that arose in daily life.